fullmetalbrackets/blog/src/content/blog/watchtower-notifications.md

 title: "Setup Watchtower to auto-update Docker containers with notifications"
 description: "I'm running almost 30 containers on my home server at this point, and I'm extremely lazy when it comes to updating them.
 Watchtower is a lightweight set-it-and-forget-it solution to auto-updating containers, and it even has built-in notifications.
 Here's how to set it up using either Pushover or Discord."
 pubDate: 2024-05-31
-updatedDate: 2025-05-26
+updatedDate: 2025-12-22
 tags: ["self-hosting", "docker"]
 related1: setting-up-plex-in-docker
 related2: how-to-run-filebrowser-in-docker
 ---

+> [warning] Urgent!
+>
+> As of December 2025 the [original Watchtower project](https://github.com/containrrr/watchtower) has been archived and will no longer be maintained, as per [this message by the developer](https://github.com/containrrr/watchtower/discussions/2135).
+>
+> There are several forks and alternative projects, but I have been using [this Watchtower fork by Nick Fedor](https://github.com/nicholas-fedor/watchtower) which he has been maintaining and improving since the main project stopped receiving updates in early 2024. **It is a drop-in replacement** for the original Watchtower, just change the image to `nickfedor/watchtower` and you literally have to change nothing else.
+(All examples below have been updated to this.)

 ![Watchtower logo](../../img/blog/watchtower.png)

 ## About Watchtower

-<a href="https://containrrr.dev/watchtower" target="_blank" data-umami-event="watchtower-notifications-site">Per their own website</a>, Watchtower is a container-based solution for automating Docker container base image updates.
-It runs with no config, where it will automatically update any containers with a new image available, although you can configure it with all sorts of options.
-I strongly suggest reading the documentation to see all the available options, I will be demonstrating very specific options which I use myself and explain their use, but that won't even scratch the surface of what's capable with Watchtower.
+[Watchtower](https://github.com/nicholas-fedor/watchtower) is a container-based solution for automating Docker container base image updates.
+It runs with zero config and will automatically update any containers with a new image available and reload it, although you can configure it with all sorts of options.
+I strongly suggest [reading the documentation](http://watchtower.nickfedor.com/) to see all the available options, I will be demonstrating very specific options which I use myself and explain their use, but that won't even scratch the surface of what's capable with Watchtower.

 ## Setting up Watchtower with Docker Compose